pciongoli/NoSQL-Social-Network/README.md

 ## Link to Deployed Video Demonstration
 - https://drive.google.com/file/d/1jPd7Q7vDX4-4RWwCfGy5dq8Albk4-9FS/view

-MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.
-Over the last part of this course, you’ll use several of the technologies that social networking platforms use in their full-stack applications.
-Because the foundation of these applications is data, it’s important that you understand how to build and structure the API first.

-Your challenge is to build an API for a social network using Express.js for routing, a MongoDB database, and the Mongoose ODM.
-In addition to using the [Express](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript `Date` object to format timestamps.
+For this project I built an API for a social network using Express.js for routing, a MongoDB database, and the Mongoose ODM.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.

 ## User Story